Handbuilding Workshop (2 HOURS) SUMMER

 Should I wear a mask?
 As per the government's regulations masks are not mandatory during the workshop.

 Are there any Health and Safety issues?
-To reach the classroom you will have to use stairs and there is no lift in the building.
 Please keep your hair tied up and your nails short.

 Where can I contact you with any questions?
 You can email us at firstname.lastname@example.org.